ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) They are cheaper
+A) They provide more force

-B) They are more reliable and have nothing to go wrong
+B) They are easier to install

-C) They are easier to install
+C) They are more reliable and have nothing to go wrong

-D) They provide more force
+D) They are cheaper

 ---

-They are more reliable and have nothing to go wrong
+C) They are more reliable and have nothing to go wrong

 ///